 Step #1: Clean Away Dirt or Debris

-Make sure to remove dirt, debris, or any other built-up material that has accumulated on your aluminum.
-In the case that you are cleaning a cast iron skillet, simply fill the pan with water and boil it for a few minutes to loosen the food.
+Remove any built-up material that has accumulated on your aluminum.
+If you’re cleaning a skillet for example, simply fill the pan with water and boil it for a few minutes to loosen the food.
+Then, use a wooden spatula or other similar utensil to gently wipe away the excess food in the pan.

 Step #2: Try Again with Vinegar or Acid